minecraft-access/minecraft-access/docs/content/features.md

 ### Play a sound for new chat messages

 By default, the mod | will play a sound when sending or recieving a message in chat.
+The volume of this is controlled by the UI sounds slider in the game settings.

 ### Speak Action Bar Messages